Bayard & Holmes

 Independence Day was not the end of our fight for freedom, but only the beginning.
 Most of the men who signed our Declaration of Independence lost their fortunes and their lives in the fight.
 Yet that war did not seal America’s freedom.
 It provided Americans with the opportunity for freedom.

 Freedom is a great responsibility that we must continually earn — a battle that every generation has fought since 1776.
 My generation is the Cold War generation.
-This Memorial Day, as we honor all American and allied soldiers fallen in battle, I would also recognize the fallen veterans of the intelligence community, who serve quietly, often giving everything, to protect us from our nation’s enemies.
+As we honor all American and allied soldiers fallen in battle, I would also recognize the fallen veterans of the Intelligence Community, who serve quietly, often giving everything, to protect us from our nation’s enemies.

 The following is an excerpt from “From Inside the Cold War,” written by my writing partner, “Jay Holmes,” who has been serving anonymously and continuously since that conflict.
 In it, he gives us a window into his world and what it is like for him and his compatriots to walk through ours.